Asilo5/hotel-venezuela/README.md

 Copy ``` http://localhost:8080/ ``` to paste it on your tab.

-## What was used to Hotel Venezuela
+## What was used to build Hotel Venezuela

 Hotel Venezuela management was built using:
   - JavaScript